Jessica was born on the 28th January 1986 to parents Vinnie and Alison. She has a younger sister called Carmel.

 In October 2016 Jessica announced her retirement from athletics.

-Jessica lives in Sheffield with her husband Andy, their son Reggie, and chocolate labrador Myla.
+Jessica lives in Sheffield with her husband Andy, their children Reggie and Olivia, and chocolate labrador Myla.